XuanrZhang/miREC/Data/Datasets_withInjectedErrors/README.md

 We selected 3 salmon miRNA datasets (from liver tissue,SRR866573; from spleen tissue,SRR866587; from heart tissue,SRR866605 ) and 1 human miRNA dataset (from aged 75 male samples).

 The 8 fastq files are accessed at the google drive link (https://drive.google.com/file/d/1LltNg2SPXZ09qYztM30aAfnPfda1dSGD/view?usp=sharing).

-The file's name are lised below.
+The injected_error file's name are lised below, you can also use our provided code to generated these files. (code link: https://github.com/XuanrZhang/miREC/tree/main/Inject_ErrorOnRawData)

 witherr_30_1.fq.gz
 witherr_30_2.fq.gz